Battle of Buena Vista

 The Battle of Buena Vista (February 22–23, 1847), known as the Battle of La Angostura in Mexico, and sometimes as Battle of Buena Vista/La Angostura, was a battle of the Mexican–American War.
-It was fought between the US invading forces, largely volunteers, under General Zachary Taylor, and the much larger Mexican Army under General Antonio López de Santa Anna.
+It was fought between U.S. forces, largely volunteers, under General Zachary Taylor, and the much larger Mexican Army under General Antonio López de Santa Anna.
 It took place near Buena Vista, a village in the state of Coahuila, about 12 km south of Saltillo, Mexico.
 La Angostura ("the narrow place") was the local name for the site.
 The outcome of the battle was ambiguous, with both sides claiming victory.
 Santa Anna's forces withdrew with war trophies of cannons and flags and left the field to the surprised U.S. forces, who had expected there to be another day of hard fighting.

 Background

-U.S. President James K. Polk had decided that an invasion into central Mexico via the Gulf Coast port of Veracruz would make the Mexicans come to the negotiating table.
+U.S. president James K. Polk had decided that an invasion into central Mexico via the Gulf Coast port of Veracruz would make the Mexicans come to the negotiating table.
 He told Major General Zachary Taylor to stay in his position at Monterrey.
 Polk had placed General Winfield Scott as commander of all the U.S. forces in Mexico.
 Scott himself ordered Taylor to remain in place.
 After the Battle of Monterrey and the end of the armistice, Taylor's Army of Occupation with Brigadier General William J. Worth's 1,000 men advanced onto undefended Saltillo on November 16, despite orders to halt any movement further south, considering it strategic to cover the approaches to Monterrey and Parras de la Fuente.
 Taylor then directed General John E. Wool from Monclova to Parras, the objective being control of that agricultural area.
 Wool's force moved to Agua Nueva, south of Saltillo, on December 21, to counter rumors of impending attack.
 Scott had intelligence that the army of Santa Anna was getting into position to attack, just six miles from Taylor's position.

 In mid-August 1846, General Antonio López de Santa Anna returned from exile and quickly assumed command of the Mexican Army, having tricked Polk into allowing him to return to Mexico, telling him that he could reconcile Mexico to make peace with the U.S. He reached San Luis Potosí on October 8 with a force of 20,000 men and 5,000 women (soldaderas).
 This was a significant force, but some troops had no uniforms or weapons.
 In general, Mexican forces had large numbers but had far fewer resources than those of the U.S., with outdated weapons, inability to pay its troops, and inability to consistently provision its forces, since there was no money to pay local civilians.
 Most troops were new recruits, and most had not fired a single weapon in training.
 However, Santa Anna had the advantage of knowing the territory since the Mexican army had often used the main route.